ncatlab/nlab-content/pages/4645.md

 1. Why are these formulas what they are?
 What is the general abstract concept of an $\infty$-connection?
 What are its defining abstract properties?

-A comprehensive answer to the second question is provided by the general abstract concept of [[schreiber:differential cohomology in an (∞,1)-topos]].
+A comprehensive answer to the second question is provided by the general abstract concept of [[schreiber:differential cohomology in a cohesive topos]].
 Here in this introduction we will not go into the full abstract theory, but using classical tools we get pretty close.
 What we describe is a generalization of the concept of [[parallel transport]] to [[higher parallel transport]].
 As we shall see, this is naturally expressed in terms of [[∞-anafunctor]]s out of [[path n-groupoid]]s.
 This reflects how the full abstract theory arises in the context of an [[∞-connected (∞,1)-topos]] that comes canonically with a notion of [[fundamental ∞-groupoid in a locally ∞-connected (∞,1)-topos]].

 Below we begin the discussion of $\infty$-connections by reviewing the classical theory of [[connection on a bundle]] in a way that will make its generalization to higher connections relatively straightforward: